 The physicians and scientists at Rutgers Cancer Institute of New Jersey are nationally and internationally recognized cancer specialists engaged in translational research, which means they are committed to moving scientific discovery into clinical practice rapidly and efficiently.

-The Cancer Institute of New Jersey is a matrix style, basic, clinical and population research center as well as a consortium cancer center with Rutgers University and Princeton University leveraging the science of the state’s cancer researchers through collaboration.
-CINJ is sharply focused on fulfilling the cancer research needs of the most densely populated and industry rich state in the nation.
+Rutgers Cancer Institute conducts matrix-style investigations in basic, clinical, preventive, behavioral, and population-based research.
+In collaboration with Rutgers University and Princeton University as a consortium cancer center, we are leveraging the scientific discoveries of the state’s leading cancer researchers.
+We are keenly focused on fulfilling the cancer research needs of the most densely populated and industry-rich state in the nation.

 Rutgers Cancer Institute research programs and core facilities enhance and support the cancer research of more than 230 members at Rutgers University and Princeton University, including the Princeton branch of Ludwig Cancer Research.
 Based at Princeton University, the Ludwig Princeton Branch is dedicated to the study of cancer metabolism.
 Combined with Ludwig’s leadership in cancer epigenetics and immunotherapy, advances in cancer metabolism generated at the Ludwig Princeton Branch will inform new strategies for cancer prevention and treatment.
 The clinical translation of Branch discoveries will be conducted in the tri-state area, including in partnership with RWJBarnabas Health and Rutgers Cancer Institute.